tanishka21/git-demo/README.md

 # git-demo
-This repo is for my practice
+This repo is for my practice.
+Author- Tanishka